zeroc-ice/ice/java/BuildInstructions.md

 ### ProGuard

-Gradle uses [ProGuard][4] to create the standalone JAR file for the graphical IceGrid administrative tool.
+Gradle uses [ProGuard][4] to create the standalone JAR file for the IceGrid GUI tool.

 The Maven package id for the ProGuard package is as follows: